Azure/azure-sdk-for-js/sdk/communication/communication-job-router/README.md

 - How to create a queue.
 - How to create workers and assign them to a queue.
 - How to route jobs to workers.
+- How to subscribe to and handle Job Router events.
+- How to complete and close jobs.

 ## Setting Up